firebolt-db/godocs/docs/Guides/managing-your-organization/sso/configuring-idp-for-sso.md

 ---
 layout: default
-title: Configuring your identity provider for SSO
+title: Configure your identity provider
 description: Learn how to configure your identity provider to work with SSO authentication for Firebolt.
 nav_order: 2
 parent: Setting up SSO authentication